Living Losses for the Entrepreneur: The Grief No One Talks About

 • Journal about what ended and what is beginning

-• Let yourself be sad, even if you are excited about what is next
+• Let yourself be sad, even if you are also excited about what is next

-• Write a letter to your past self or past business
+• Write a letter to your past self or your past business

 • Move the emotion through breath, tears, voice, or movement